Characters: Pokémon Elite Four

 - Making a Splash: Water-type specialist of the region.

-- Man in White: Except for a few blue details, his clothing is entirely white.
+- Man in White: Chef's whites even, with a few apt blue details.

 - Meaningful Name: It sounds like Seabold.

-- Not So Stoic: He keeps a calm demanor (unlike Malva), but if you say "No" to the question he asks you, * Siebold pretty much gets pissed off at you.
+- Not So Stoic: He keeps a calm demeanor (unlike Malva), but if you say "No" to the question he asks you (whether or not Pokémon battling can be considered art) Siebold pretty much gets pissed off at you and rants before engaging battle.

 - The Philosopher: Siebold briefly discusses the concept of art with the player before battling, seeing many things, like cooking and victory, as fleeting forms of art that should be cherished because of how short-lived they can be.